vandanrohatgi/blog-grave/_posts/2021-3-19-Back-To-Basics-SQLi.md

 <img src="/images/b2bsql/order2.png" width="500">

 When I didn't get any error that means we have found the number of columns.

+## Misconfigured Permissions

+If by chance there was even a small misconfiguration in the user permissions the malicious user may be able to delete/update/drop tables, read/write external files on the server, or just straight up shut everything down.

+I tried achieving RCE using sql injection but I found it very unrealistic with just the default configurations.
+Lets list them:

+- Firstly, the current user should have all the privileges on all the databases.
+Normally developers would only allow the user to have access to the database in use.
+So unless the developers used the root account to run the db on web server.

+- Second, The DB I am using (Mysql 5.7.33) on giving a query like

+`select "<?php system($_GET['c']); ?>" into outfile "/var/www/html/shell.php";`

+  Gives an error that the web server directory was not writable.
+And the dev would have to explicitly go and change the settings so that the web directory is writable.

+Same thing  was found during reading random file, you can use:

+`select load_file('/etc/passwd');`

+Will return a NULL, if you have not configured mysql to read from a directory.

+All this is not to say that it cannot be done.
+I have read blogs about these techniques working once on phpmyadmin.
+So every software will have different default configurations.

+Finally a simple `shutdown;` as expected shutdown the server.
+But a hacker can do a lot more interesting things than that, unless they just want hit the financial side of things. (monetary and reputational loss).

+## Patching

+To fix these issues I found that just basic casting the input to the expected type fo input got rid of many issues.
+For example In our case there was an injection in the "id" parameter.
+Now if I just cast the input to integer type, the injection was gone.

+Change:

+`$id=$_GET['id];`

+To

+`$id=$_GET['id'];`
+`$intid=(int)$id;`

+Now using 'intid' will remove most of the injection because they contain characters other than integers.
+This is what I believe the next technique does automatically.

+Prepared Statements

+This method is the most popular way to get rid of injections for a reason.
+Unless the developer creates some custom functions which may have weaknesses, there shouldn't any issue.

+prepared statements look something like:

+{%highlight php%}
+$sql="Select name from fruits where id=?";
+$stmt=$conn->prepare($sql);
+$stmt->bind_param("i",$id);
+$stmt->execute();
+$result=$stmt->get_result();
+$row=$result->fetch_all();
+{%endhighlight%}

+The "i" in this line `$stmt->bind_param("i",$id);` is used to tell about the expected type of input (integer in our case).

+After some testing with this, I was not able to perform any kind of injection.
+To conclude, there is not any reason I was able to see that the devs would not use prepared statements.

 ## Conclusion